 Now, go ahead and click the ‘+’ button anywhere on the screen.
 Then, select the Search block.

-Once done, just click the ‘Save’ button.
+When you’re done, click the ‘Save’ button.

 How Do I Add Search to a WordPress Page or Post?